 Our family services are always tailored to meet your specific needs.

 We know that meeting the needs of your children during separation or divorce can be a difficult challenge.
 Issues might include parental and grandparental access, where your children will live, school choices, and how the children will celebrate special events.
-We’ll listen to you and give you clear advice.
+As knowledgable lawyers for child custody family law in Australia, we’ll listen to you and give you clear advice.

 It’s the legal responsibility of both parents to financially support their children during separation or divorce.
-The amount to be paid by you or your former partner can be agreed between you, or it can be assessed by the Child Support Agency using a statutory formula.
+Child support is the amount to be paid by you or your former partner.
+A binding child support agreement can be agreed between you, or it can be assessed by the Child Support Agency using a statutory formula.

 Maintenance is the financial support that is provided to a former partner following separation or divorce; it can be applied for if you were married or in a de facto relationship.
 You can apply for spousal maintenance as part of your property settlement proceedings or as a separate application.

 We understand that agreeing on property following separation or divorce can be hard.
 Ideally, it's a situation that's best resolved without resorting to litigation.
-We can help you through mediation or Collaborative Practice to reach agreement and then record it as Consent Order of the court.
+As lawyers for property settlement, we can help you through mediation or Collaborative Practice to reach agreement and then record it as Consent Order of the court.

 Divorce is the formal ending of marriage.
 It’s distinct from separation, which refers to the breakdown of a marriage.
 Divorce is also distinct from property settlement and children’s issues.
 If you need a court to make orders about either property or your children’s living arrangements, you need to make a separate application to the Family Law Courts.